Table of Contents

 Centrifugal juicers are best for:

-If you will be mostly juicing hard dense fruits and vegetables a centrifugal juicer is a fine pick, however; if you will be focused on leafy greens and wheatgrass, you will want to opt for either a masticating or twin gear juicer.
+If you will be mostly juicing hard dense fruits and vegetables these juicers are a fine pick, however; if you will be focused on leafy greens and wheatgrass, you will want to opt for either a masticating or twin gear juicer.

 Twin Gear juicers are best for: